markdom/specification/1.0/markdom.md

 A [*Markdom code content*] is a [*Markdom content*] that represents a portion of plain text (e.g. source code).
 Implementations that generate output that is displayed to humans should display the text as preformatted text in a monospaced font.

 A [*Markdom code content*] has a mandatory string parameter named `code`.

 Values of the `code` parameter should not contain any [control](http://www.fileformat.info/info/unicode/category/Cc/list.htm) characters.
 Values of the `code` parameter shouldn't be empty.

 ##### Emphasis Content {#domain-emphasiscontent}

 An [*Markdom emphasis content*] is a [*Markdom content*] that represents emphasized text.
-Implementations that generate output that is displayed to humans should display text appropriately emphasized (e.g. italic or bold).
+Implementations that generate output that is displayed to humans should display the text appropriately emphasized (e.g. italic or bold).

 A [*Markdom emphasis content*] has a mandatory integer parameter named `level` and a sequence of [*Markdom contents*] named `contents`.

-Valid values of the `level` parameter are 1 to 2, where a higher value indicates a higher importance of the emphasized text.
+Valid values of the `level` parameter are 1 and 2, where a higher value indicates a higher importance of the emphasized text.

 The `contents` sequence shouldn't be empty.